 - 6) Build a stronger evidence base to ensure programmes are evidence led.
-In order to demonstrate the health/physical activity impact of green space based programmes there is a need to create some consistent measures that ensure collection of both qualitative and quantitative data.
+In order to demonstrate the health/ physical activity impact of green space based programmes there is a need to create some consistent measures that ensure collection of both qualitative and quantitative data.
 These should be integrated with programme/ schemes during the initial stages of design and development - 7) Further consultation with the public may be required to identify need, particularly to those hard to reach groups.
 National research suggests that BME, people living in urban deprived areas, people from D and E socio economic groups, people aged over 65 and people with disabilities visit green spaces far less frequently.
-Many of these groups are likely to benefit the most from engaging with green spaces.
-Tailored programme design is particularly important in engaging hard to reach groups.
-Programmes that are delivered without a clear focus on equity may even increase health inequality.
+Many of these groups are likely to benefit the most from engaging with green spaces.1 Tailored programme design is particularly important in engaging hard to reach groups.
+Programmes that are delivered without a clear focus on equity may even increase health inequality. - 8) Utilise Community Infrastructure Levy (CIL) funding to improve quality of physical activity infrastructure in areas of the borough which have deficiency in terms of quality and quantity of facilities and greatest potential to impact on the most amount of people.